Frequently Asked Questions About Our Precast Concrete

 After the corner studs and all blocking are in place, the Superior Walls panels are ready for drywall.
 A minimum ½” drywall is recommended to span the stud spacing.
 It is best to leave a ½” gap between the concrete floor and the bottom of the drywall to prevent moisture absorption into the drywall.
 This moisture can cause drywall deterioration and paint finish problems.
 Attach the drywall using 1” drywall screws (fine thread / sharp point).
 A solid bead of construction adhesive should be applied to the top bond beam and the face of the stud.

 Additional insulation may be installed in Superior Walls products.
-Since open cell products, like fiberglass batts, could contribute to moisture issues, we recommend closed cell insulation products, like DOW Styrofoam.
+Since open-cell products, like fiberglass batts, could contribute to moisture issues, we recommend closed-cell insulation products, like DOW Styrofoam.
 The idea here is to prevent the moisture present in the air from penetrating the insulation and reaching the cooler wall surface and condensing.
-Closed cell insulation will keep any airborne vapor on the room (warm) side of the insulation, eliminating condensation.
+Closed cell insulation will keep any airborne vapor on the room (warm) side of the insulation, minimizing chances for condensation.

 The Superior Walls “Homeowner’s Guide”, available from this website individually or as a part of the complete “Builder Guideline Booklet”, contains helpful information about finishing your basement.
-We also have many helpful “How to” documents in our Documents Center on adding insulation, drywall blocking, and many other topics.
+We also have many helpful “How to” documents in our Documents Center on adding insulation to your basement walls, drywall blocking, and many other topics.